MAKING HISTORY

 THEIR MISSION

 To prioritize justice, fairness, and equality for the thousands of Angelenos that interact with our court system on a daily basis.
-We believe people shouldn’t be discarded, and that everyone deserves second chances.
+We believe people shouldn’t be discarded, and that everyone deserves a chance for accountability.

 THEIR VALUES